Automatic continuity of pure mapping class groups: Surfaces with Noncompact Boundary

-Furthermore, any infinite-type surface with infinite genus and no planar ends can be cut along disjoint separating curves into components that are either \begin{enumerate}[(i)] \item Loch Ness monsters with compact boundary components added, or \item disks with handles with compact boundary components added. \end{enumerate}
+Furthermore, any infinite-type surface with every end accumulated by genus can be cut along disjoint separating curves into components that are either \begin{enumerate}[(i)] \item Loch Ness monsters with compact boundary components added, or \item disks with handles with compact boundary components added. \end{enumerate}

 \end{lemma}